capnajax/ideal-password/README.md

 ### v2.1 (current release)

-The algorithm for detecting non-roman character ranges changed to allow for detecting even more character sets with little performance loss.
+The algorithm for detecting character ranges changed to allow for detecting even more character sets and finer-grained classification with little performance loss.

 ### v2.0